cocoltre/cocoltre.github.io/communitylevel.md

 It shown that mobilizations are slightly more likely between topically similar communities compared to random pairs.

-But similarity alone does not explain whether a cross-link leads to mobilization, instead topical alignment appears to be a prerequisite for negative interaction, rather than a driver of escalation.
+But similarity alone does not explain whether a cross-link leads to mobilization.
+Instead topical alignment appears to be a prerequisite for negative interaction, rather than a driver of escalation.

-Clusering the communities could be an interesting idea...
+Clustering the communities could be an interesting idea...

 ---
 ### 5. Clustering of the subreddits

-Now, we're interesting in grouping communities together.
-This could be very interesting to better understand the predictions our model will perform.
+Now we explore community clustering to gain deeper insights into our model's predictions.

 Big Question:
 ***How do we group subreddits together?
 By topic?
 By size?
 Neither!***